Aryanakh7/Bikesharing/README.md

 ### Checkout Times for Users by Gender

-*The checkout times by gender* was illustrated by graphing the trip duration by hour and the gender of the riders.
-As shown below, Male riders constituted a majority of bike riders and their checkout time period is estimated between 2 and 12 minutes.
-On the other hand, Female riders chekout time is between 2 and 16 minutes while the unknown category of riders biked on average for 12 minutes.
+*The checkout times by gender* was illustrated by graphing the trip duration by hour and by the gender of the riders.
+As shown below, male riders constituted a majority of bike riders and their checkout time period was estimated to be between 2 and 12 minutes.
+On the other hand, female riders checkout time was between 2 and 16 minutes while the unknown category of riders biked on average for 12 minutes.

 ![image](https://user-images.githubusercontent.com/75655852/113499458-276f6c00-94e4-11eb-9fbb-ea1e6b99a7da.png)

 ### Trips per Weekday Per Hour

 The following graph shows that the busiest hours for bike trips are 8 am, 5 pm and 6 pm.
-Relatively, the busiest days are Saturdays and Thursday between 5 pm to 7 pm.
+Relatively, the busiest days are Saturdays and Thursdays between 5 pm to 7 pm.

 ![image](https://user-images.githubusercontent.com/75655852/113499443-13c40580-94e4-11eb-8513-43b9c10e6f34.png)

-*The Weekday Per Hour Trips by Gender* shows that the most active hours for male and female riders remain between the range of 5 pm to 6 pm.
+*The Weekday Per Hour Trips by Gender* shows that the most active hours for male and female riders remain between the range of 5 pm to 7 pm.
 Male riders are also more likely to rent bikes than female riders.

 ![image](https://user-images.githubusercontent.com/75655852/113499438-03ac2600-94e4-11eb-8e90-8171b5d7f74d.png)

 ## User Trips by Gender by Weekday

-The graph below illustrates the Usertype by gender and by weekday.
-The two types of Users are Subscribers, which refers to annual Subscribers of the bike-sharing service, and Customers who are the short-term riders.
-As shown below, subscribers represent the majority of riders for both the Male and Female categories, while there are more male than female riders.
+The graph below illustrates the usertype by gender and by weekday.
+The two types of users are Subscribers, which refers to annual Subscribers of the bike-sharing service, and Customers who are the short-term riders.
+As shown below, Subscribers represent the majority of riders for both the male and female categories, while there are more male than female riders.

 ![image](https://user-images.githubusercontent.com/75655852/113499533-b2506680-94e4-11eb-8422-4512815b80c5.png)